huiliangzhang/WebpageFormatter/README.md

-# WebpageFormatter
+# Webpage Formatter
-This is a chrome extension which runs user Javascript code during webpage loading.
-Users are able to add/delete/edit/active/deactivate the code easily.
+This is a chrome extension which runs user Javascript code (Auto Run code) during webpage loading.
+Users are able to add/delete/edit/active/deactivate Auto Run code easily.

 The demo about this extension is available in Youtube:
 <a href="https://youtu.be/XHEBCcGgO9I?autoplay=1" target="_blank">